 Think outside the name-brand box.
-Because your children are growing and changing every day, dollar stores can be a great place to find inexpensive clothing, school supplies and even snacks.
+Because your children are growing and changing every day, dollar stores can be a great place to find discount school supplies including clothing, stationary and even snacks.

 Take Advantage of Tax Breaks:

-Tax-free retail weekends are a wonderful way to knock out a snazzy back-to-school outfit, but did you know many states also offer savings on back-to-school supplies — including computers?
+Tax-free retail weekends are a wonderful way to knock out a snazzy back-to-school outfit, but did you know many states also offer savings and deals on supplies — including computers?
 Find out if your state offers

 tax-free holidays for school supplies, and get ready save big.